 Whoa, what?
 I shot a second feature!
-It's in post-production and now also a Sundance Institute supported project.
-Look for it in 2017!
+It's in post-production and also a Sundance Institute supported project.
+Look for it in late 2017!

 NEWLY SINGLE, a meta dark comedy.